binqibang/binqibang/README.md

-😀 Jinsheng Qi (binqibang), a programmer and photographer, whose dream is to travel around the world.
+😀 A programmer and photographer, whose dream is to travel around the world.

 # About me